d2macster/Udacity/Self-Driving-Car/P3-BehaviorCloning-master/writeup.md

 * Use the simulator to collect data of good driving behavior / use provided data set
 * Visualize obtained data, discuss potential pitfalls of applying learning using that data
 * Augment collected data
-* Build a convolution neural network in Keras that predicts steering angles from images
+* Build a convolutional neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report